The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 .
 This review compares Firstrade vs Robinhood.
 Is Firstrade or Robinhood a better online broker?

-First, we will break down the commission charges of both brokers for placing stock and options trades.
+First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Firstrade charges more than Robinhood for placing regular stock trades ($2.95 and $0, respectively).
-Looking at trading options, Firstrade's base fee is $2.95 while Robinhood's is $N/A. Option contracts are pricier at Robinhood, costing $N/A versus $0.50 at Firstrade.
-Instead of flat rate fees, several brokers charge a per-share fee instead.
-For a complete review of trading charges, read our full online broker reviews
+Looking at trading options, Robinhood's base fee is $0 while Firstrade's is $2.95.
+Option contracts are pricier at Firstrade, costing $0.50 versus $0 at Robinhood.
+Note that some brokers charge a per-share fee instead of a flat-fee commission.
+For a full breakdown of commissions, read our online broker reviews

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Neither Firstrade and Robinhood offer virtual trading.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Firstrade nor Robinhood offers virtual trading.
 For mobile trading, Both Firstrade and Robinhood offer clients access to an iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts and Debit Cards are offered by Firstrade while Robinhood offers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, both Firstrade and Robinhood found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Robinhood offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, both Firstrade and Robinhood found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Firstrade takes the upper hand with 3.50 stars over Robinhood's 2.50 stars.
+Overall, Firstrade comes out on top with 4.00 stars over Robinhood's 2.50 stars.